rome/tools/crates/rome_analyze/CONTRIBUTING.md

         fn run(ctx: &RuleContext<Self>) -> Self::Signals {}
    }
    ```
-5. the const `CATEGORY` must be `RuleCategory::Lint` otherwise it won't work
-6. the `Query` needs to have the `Semantic` type, because we want to have access to the semantic model.
+5. the `Query` needs to have the `Semantic` type, because we want to have access to the semantic model.
 `Query` tells the engine on which AST node we want to trigger the rule.
-7. The `State` type doesn't have to be used, so it can be considered optional, but it has
+6. The `State` type doesn't have to be used, so it can be considered optional, but it has
 be defined as `type State = ()`
-8. The `run` function must be implemented.
+7. The `run` function must be implemented.
 This function is called every time the analyzer
 finds a match for the query specified by the rule, and may return zero or more "signals".
-9. Implement the optional `diagnostic` function, to tell the user where's the error and why:
+8. Implement the optional `diagnostic` function, to tell the user where's the error and why:
     ```rust,ignore
     impl Rule for UseAwesomeTricks {
         // .. code